amzn/style-dictionary/docs/src/content/docs/reference/Utils/references.md

 :::note
-The above example does not support DTCG syntax, but this could be quite easily added, since you can query `sd.usesDtcg` or inside a formatter functions `dictionary.options.usesDtcg`.
+The above example does not support DTCG syntax, but this could be quite easily added, since you can query `sd.usesDtcg` or inside a format functions `dictionary.options.usesDtcg`.
 :::

 ## outputReferencesFilter